getgrav/grav-learn/pages/20/04.plugins/08.plugin-compatibility/doc.md

 ---
 # Plugin Compatibility

 Starting with Grav 2.0, plugins and themes can declare which major Grav versions they are compatible with using the `compatibility:` property in their `blueprints.yaml`.
-This allows the upgrade system to verify that all installed extensions are ready before performing a major version upgrade.
+This declaration is read by the **Migrate to Grav 2.0** wizard when bringing existing 1.x sites across, and by **GPM** when installing or updating packages on a 2.0 site.

 ## The Problem

 A major Grav upgrade (e.g., 1.7 → 2.0) may introduce PHP version requirements, API changes, or internal refactoring that breaks plugins.
-The existing `dependencies:` property only declares minimum requirements — it cannot express "this plugin has been tested and confirmed working on Grav 2.0."
+The existing `dependencies:` property only declares minimum requirements; it cannot express "this plugin has been tested and confirmed working on Grav 2.0."

 ## The `compatibility:` Property